SpeechColab/Leaderboard/how_to_submit.md

 ```

 some important fields here:

 `date`: benchmark request date
 `model`: which model you want to benchmark
 `test_sets`: which test sets you want to benchmark with
 `email`: a list of email addresses to receive benchmark results

+to lookup model id and test_sets id, refer to section 2 & section 3 [here](README.md)

 Once we merge your submission pull request, the leaderboard pipeline will:
 * init a docker runner to benchmark requested model with requested test sets